How Was the Spirit Received?

 The phrase “hearing with faith” is another term for the gospel because hearing the words of Christ produces faith in the listener (Romans 10:17; Ephesians 1:13-14).
 That faith, in turn, creates obedience.

 Paul believes it is foolish to think that what was started by receiving the Spirit could be perfected or completed by following the Law that was replaced.
-The phrase “receive the Spirit” refers to receiving the gift of salvation from the Spirit (Acts 2:38; Ephesians 1:13-14; Hebrews 6:4; I Peter 1:12; II Corinthians 11:4) or it can refer to the receiving the miraculous gifts from the Spirit (Acts 8:15; 10:47; 15:8; 19:2-6).
+The phrase “receive the Spirit” refers to receiving the gift of salvation from the Spirit (Acts 2:38; Ephesians 1:13-14; Hebrews 6:4; I Peter 1:12; II Corinthians 11:4), or it can refer to receiving the miraculous gifts from the Spirit (Acts 8:15; 10:47; 15:8; 19:2-6).
 Paul uses the phrase “by the flesh” to refer to the Old Law because the false teachers were teaching circumcision was required.
-But this represents the idea that the false teachers were focused on the physical aspects of the law.
+However, this represents the idea that false teachers were focused on the physical aspects of the law.
 The Galatians, however, had started their life as Christians with an emphasis on the spiritual applications of the Law of Christ (Romans 2:28; Philippians 3:3).

 When they first followed the Gospel, they suffered many hardships at the hands of the Jews (Acts 14:2-5, 21-22).
 Paul himself was chased from town to town in Galatia, so it is likely that the Christians in Galatia also suffered hardships.
 They were happy to suffer for the cause of Christ at that time.
 But if they now insist on following the Old Law, then all that endurance was for nothing (Hebrews 10:32-36; II John 8).